 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 The following data is based on the product molecular weight 448.39.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 Davies et al (2004) Aripiprazole: a novel atypical antipsychotic drug with a uniquely robust pharmacology.
 CNS Drug Rev. 10 317 PMID: 15592581